SUPLA/supla-device/extras/examples/linux/README.md

 `cmd_open` - command executed when valve should open, `cmd_close` - command executed when valve should close, `state` - state of the valve based on `source` and `parser` configuration.

+### CmdRollerShutter

+`CmdRollerShutter` is a channel which allows to control a roller shutter using a Linux command.

+`CmdRollerShutter` requires the following parameters:
+`cmd_up_on` - command executed when roller shutter should go up, `cmd_up_off` - command executed when roller shutter should stop going up, `cmd_down_on` - command executed when roller shutter should go down, `cmd_down_off` - command executed when roller shutter should stop going down.

+`CmdRollerShutter` is a "Parsed" channel, so it allows to use `parser` and `source` configuration with `battery` settings.

 ### Hvac